satnet-project/generic-client/docs/structureClient.rst

 |               |                          | clientConnectionFailed |
 +---------------+--------------------------+------------------------+

+The ClientReconnectedFactory class is responsible for managing user logon when this is lost for any reason.

+.. py:function:: __init__(

 .. py:function:: startedConnecting(self, connector)

-    Called when a connection has been started.
+    Method called when a connection has been started.

 .. py:function:: buildProtocol(self, addr)